I will prepare and some day my chance will come.”

 I love this billboard!
 Since seeing it, I have referenced it in teaching my kindergarten students about "trying again."

-Megan D. almost 4 years ago from Salt Lake City, UT
+Megan D. about 4 years ago from Salt Lake City, UT

 I believe that persistence is one of my values.
 Even when I fail and want to give up, I dont because I know that if I stay determined and motivated it can only get better.

-India W. almost 4 years ago from Vassar, MI
+India W. about 4 years ago from Vassar, MI

 Thank You for this billboard in Knoxville, TN.
 I pass it on my way to my night classes.
 I work and sometimes I'm very tired when I see it...needless to say it has inspired me to keep going and never give up.
 Again, thank you.

-Jennifer M. over 4 years ago from Seymour, TN
+Jennifer M. almost 5 years ago from Seymour, TN

 Lincoln's persistence in leading the nation through crisis is inspiring to think about in these tough times.
 Thank you for reminding us of his sacrifice and why we each need to persist!

-Mark J. almost 5 years ago from St. Joseph, MI
+Mark J. about 5 years ago from St. Joseph, MI

 I feel what you mean.

-Zach P. almost 5 years ago from Canada
+Zach P. about 5 years ago from Canada

 I recently moved to this area from Orange County and started seeing your billboards—very inspirational.
 I spent the first 35 years of my life as an underachiever, saying that I could accomplish anything I wanted if I wanted to badly enough.
 One day I realized this was a cop out.
 OK, put up or shut up!
 I went back to school finished my BA then went on for an MA & Ph.D.

-Marvin about 5 years ago from Coachella Valley, CA
+Marvin over 5 years ago from Coachella Valley, CA